danny-kaiser/ascii_art/README.md

 - Considering a class to contain reference to each frame, but maybe this is wasteful because each instance will contain repeated information about dimensions

 Considering the imageio library for gif generation.

+Downloaded yt-dlp for acquiring videos, it downloaded a low-res version of a video so I'm looking into ffmpeg to see if that was a missing dependency

+~~Schematic~~
+The current code I appropriated loads an image file, converts it to greyscale, assigns a character, and plugs the text into a txt file.

+Before that:

+OpenCV extracts frames into a folder called frames.
+The frames are named sequentially and an error is thrown if the number of frames exceeds 999.

+The frames are individually sent to the script that converts them to Ascii.
+After conversion they are compiled into a gif or a video.